Motorized Brigade "Acqui": Mechanized Brigade "Acqui"

-In 1991 after the end of the Cold War the Italian Army disbanded a large number of its mechanized units in Northern Italy and transferred their equipment to the Acqui: consequently the brigade's infantry battalions received VCC-2 armoured personnel carriers, while the 48th "Taro" was equipped with M109 self-propelled howitzers.
+In 1991 after the end of the Cold War the Italian Army disbanded a large number of its mechanized units in Northern Italy and transferred their equipment to the Acqui: consequently the brigade's infantry battalions received VCC-2 armoured personnel carriers, while the 48th "Taro" was equipped with M109L self-propelled howitzers.
 Accordingly, the brigade changed its name on 1 October 1991 to Mechanized Brigade "Acqui".
 During the same year the brigade lost the 57th "Abruzzi" and 9th "M.O.
-Butera" battalions, but gained the 123rd Infantry (Recruits Training) Battalion "Chieti" in Chieti.
+Butera" battalions, but gained the 123rd Infantry Battalion "Chieti" (Recruits Training) in Chieti.
 During the same year the battalions were renamed as regiments for traditional reasons.

-Before the brigade was disbanded on 30 June 1996 its units were either disbanded or joined other brigades: in 1995 the 17th Infantry (Recruits Training) Regiment "Acqui" and the 123rd Infantry (Recruits Training) Regiment "Chieti" joined the Army Training Command, while the 130th Mechanized Infantry Battalion "Perugia" and the 48th Self-propelled Field Artillery Regiment "Taro", which had been renamed 33rd Self-propelled Field Artillery Regiment "Acqui" on 11 September 1995, joined the Mechanized Brigade "Granatieri di Sardegna" on 15 May 1996.
+Before the brigade was disbanded on 30 June 1996 its units were either disbanded or joined other brigades: in 1995 the 17th Infantry Regiment "Acqui" (Recruits Training) and the 123rd Infantry Regiment "Chieti" (Recruits Training) joined the Army Training Command, while the 130th Mechanized Infantry Battalion "Perugia", Logistic Battalion "Acqui", and the 48th Self-propelled Field Artillery Regiment "Taro", which had been renamed 33rd Self-propelled Field Artillery Regiment "Acqui" on 11 September 1995, joined the Mechanized Brigade "Granatieri di Sardegna" on 15 May 1996.